Mike Hawkins (musician): 2009–2012: Career beginnings and early success

 Mike Hawkins made his debut in 2009, with his first release being an EP titled "Dark Matter/Into Sound".
 The EP was released on 21 September through the Spinnin' Records sub-label, Tone Diary.

 In 2010, Mike Hawkins released the single "Get You Down" through the record label, Sound of Copenhagen.
-Soon after, on 15 October, Hawkins had three tracks featured in the worldwide radio program, BBC Radio 1's Essential Mix, including the single "Cherry Coke" in collaboration with Pablo Oliveros, which was set to be published in March 2011.
+Soon after, on 15 October, Hawkins had three tracks featured in the worldwide radio program, BBC Radio 1's Essential Mix, including the single "Cherry Coke" in collaboration with Pablo Oliveros, which was released in March 2011.

 On 7 March 2011, Mike Hawkins was featured on the official remix EP of "Drive" by Kenneth Thomas featuring Roberta Harrison and Steve Taetz.
 On 13 September, he released the single "Just Be You" in collaboration with Thomas Sagstad and Pablo Oliveros, featuring the vocalist Greg Boyd.
 The song was released via Agape Music.
-On 27 September, the official remix EP for the track was released, also through Agape Music.
+The official remix EP for the track was released, also through Agape Music on 27 September.
 The next month, Hawkins returned to the Spinnin' Records sub-label Tone Diary to release a two track EP with Pablo Oliveros titled "Not Another Anthem/Cherrycoke."
 The EP was released exclusively on Beatport on 17 October, before later being made available for iTunes on 21 October.
 On 24 October, Hawkins was featured on the official remix EP for the song "I Want You (To Want Me Back)" by Morten Hampenberg and Alexander Brown featuring Stine Bramsen.
 One month later, on 15 November, Hawkins was featured on the official EP for the song "On Your Own" by Serge Devant featuring Coyle Girelli.

 In 2012, Mike Hawkins founded the record label, Megaton Records.
 On 13 February, he was featured on the official remix EP for "Raise The Floor" by Hampenberg and Alexander Brown featuring Pitbull, Fatman Scoop and Nabiha.
-On 19 March, the DJ collaborated with Pablo Oliveros and Greg Boyd again to release the single "Common Ground" via Oxygen, a sub-label by Spinnin' Records.
+On 19 March, he collaborated with Pablo Oliveros and Greg Boyd again to release the single "Common Ground" via Oxygen, a sub-label by Spinnin' Records.
 On 28 May, Hawkins and Oliveros collaborated again for the song "Slump" which, like the duo's previous single, was released on the record label Oxygen.
-On 2 July, Hawkins released the single "Floripa" through his own label, Megaton Records.
-On 18 October, Hawkins and Oliveros teamed up again to release the single "This Is How We Roll" via Megaton Records.Soon after, Hawkins and Oliveros released the track "EXPAND" through Megaton Records.
+Hawkins released the single "Floripa" through his own label, Megaton Records on 2 July.
+On 18 October, Hawkins and Oliveros teamed up again to release the single "This Is How We Roll" via Megaton Records.
+Soon after, Hawkins and Oliveros released the track "EXPAND" through Megaton Records.